tjnz/javascript-manifests-v-000/README.md

 <%= javascript_include_tag "application" %>
 ```

-Sprockets will then take care of loading our manifest file and determining what assets are required.
+Sprockets will then take care of loading our manifest file and determining what assets to load.
 If we are in development mode, each asset will be loaded individually.

 ```html
 <script src="assets/jquery.min.js" />